 Chinese Herbs for the Mind: Herbs for Depression

 If you want to learn how to use Chinese herbs for depression, you'll first have to forget everything you know about depression.
 Shed the idea that depression is an emotional problem, or a 'brain chemistry' problem, or that it's even a brain problem.
 If fact, don't even assume that depression is strictly a mental problem, though it is - it also isn't.
 Depression is, above all, about energy, and how our energy affects all of us, mind, body, and spirit.
 TCM is also all about energy.
 We call it qi.
-And to be successful in curing depression you'll need to see people the way TCM doctors are taught to envision their patients, in terms of their qi.
+And to be successful with depression you'll need to understand how TCM doctors are taught to envision their patients, in terms of their qi.

 Start by remembering that that qi, like all energy, is always moving.
 Electricity flows like water, hence the word 'current".
 Heat flows, light flows.
 For it to have any effect, energy, whether inside your body or outside your body, must be moving.

 TCM regards the normal flow of qi and blood as indispensable to our good health, and that in many cases, poor health is the result of poorly flowing energy or body fluids.

 You'd think that this would be obvious to everyone.
 After all, without energy your brain wouldn't work, your heart wouldn't beat, your muscles wouldn't move, and all the chemical transformations within your body couldn't happen.

 Soon Western medicine will wake up and realize the importance of energy and flow to good health and will understand that diminished or deviant flow causes problems for people.

 Point to your depression.
 Where, on your body do you experience it?
 Many of you will point to your chest, and not to your head.

 The Western doctors see depression as a brain problem.
 Modern drugs used for depression adjust brain and neural chemistry to mimic our sense of normalcy, and to a certain extent, these drugs are effective in managing it.